lukaskellerstein/claude-dev-marketplace/plugins/security-plugin/commands/scan-vulnerabilities.md

 - Run `/scan-vulnerabilities` regularly (daily/weekly)
 - Follow with `/fix-vulnerability` for specific CVEs
 - Combine with `/security-audit` for comprehensive assessment
-- Use `vulnerability-scanner` agent for deep analysis
+- Use `security-plugin:vulnerability-scanner` agent for deep analysis

 Provide actionable vulnerability scan reports with clear remediation steps, severity-based prioritization, and automated fixes where possible.